Predictor-corrector algorithms for stochastic optimization under gradual distribution shift: Theoretical properties of the stochastic PC algorithm

 for any small $\eta > 0$.
 When $\sigma_\xi$ and $\sigma_\zeta$ are independent of $h$ then choice of $\eta = h$ implies that ATE of stochastic predictor-corrector method is at-most of the order of $h$. \end{theorem}

+Note that we don not require zero mean for the noise; we merely require them to have finite second moment.
+This is slightly more general that the usual stochastic optimization setting in which the noise is assumed to have mean zero.
+That said, in most of the applications that we have in mind, the noise comes from approximation of expectations by sample means, so the noise will be mean zero.

 To see the benefits of the PC algorithm in the stochastic setting, we compare the ATE of the PC algorithm with that of stochastic approximation.
-Recall the stochastic version of the gradient descent update \eqref{eq:gd-no-noise} rule is:
+Recall the stochastic gradient descent update rule:

 for some estimate of gradient.
-Its ATE is known \cite{cutler2021stochastic}, but we restate it here to facilitate comparison:
+Its ATE is known \citep{cutler2021stochastic}, but we restate it here to facilitate comparison:

-\begin{theorem}[Stochastic gradient descent] The update sequence of stochastic gradient method satisfies:
+\begin{theorem}[Stochastic gradient descent, \cite{cutler2021stochastic}] The update sequence of stochastic gradient method satisfies:

 for any small $\eta > 0$.
 Minimizing the right hand side with respect to $\eta$ yields:

 Therefore, when $\sigma_\xi$ does not depend on $h$, the rate is $O(\sqrt{h})$. \end{theorem}